 Table 2 illustrates the percentage of land allocated to various crops including rice, maize, cotton, other crops, and vegetables across the four categories of farm households.
 Rice occupies the largest share of cultivated land across all categories with its share increasing from 43.36% in marginal farms to 55.2% in large farms .
 This positive correlation with farm size may be attributed to the comparative advantage that larger farms possess in accessing irrigation facilities, labor-saving technologies, and government procurement systems, thereby making rice a more profitable option (Singh & Joshi, 2020).
 Maize cultivation shows a clear negative trend with farm size, decreasing from 22.33% in marginal farms to just 11.91% in large farms.
-This may be attributed to the relatively low input cost and shorter crop cycle of maize, which suit the operational and subsistence needs of smaller farms (Kumar et al., 2019).The allocation of land to cotton remains relatively stable, ranging from 25.35% to 27.11% across all farm sizes.
+This may be attributed to the relatively low input cost and shorter crop cycle of maize, which suit the operational and subsistence needs of smaller farms (Kumar et al., 2019).

+Moreover, the allocation of land to cotton remains relatively stable, ranging from 25.35% to 27.11% across all farm sizes.
 Cotton's economic viability as a cash crop explain its consistent importance across different scales of farming operations (Deshpande & Reddy, 2018).
 Land devoted to other crops and vegetables tends to be higher among marginal and small farms.
 Small farms allocated 1.2% of their land to vegetables, compared to only 0.58% in large farms.
 This may indicate a greater emphasis on crop diversification for risk mitigation and household consumption among smallholders (Rao et al., 2021).
 The data indicated a trend toward crop specialization in larger farms, particularly in rice and cotton.
 In contrast, marginal and smallholders exhibit greater diversification, likely due to economic vulnerability and a need to balance income and subsistence.

 3.3 Predominant Farming Systems by Farm Size

-The distribution of predominant farming systems practiced across different farm sizes is presented in Table 3 amd figure1.
+The distribution of predominant farming systems practiced across different farm sizes is presented in Table 3 and figure1.
 Four major systems were identified: Crops only, Crop + Dairy, Crop + Dairy + Goatery, and Crop + Dairy + Sheep.
 The prevalence of each system varies notably with farm size, reflecting the influence of land availability, labour, and resource access on diversification choices.
 Among marginal farmers, the dominant system is crop-only (49%), followed by crop + dairy (32%).
 A smaller percentage of marginal farmers engage in more diversified systems such as crop + dairy + goatery (9.61%) and crop + dairy + sheep (8.65%).
 This pattern suggests limited capacity to manage livestock intensively or diversify due to land and capital constraints.
 For small farms, crop-only systems remain predominant (58%), but there is slightly more engagement in crop + dairy + sheep (13%) and crop + dairy + goatery (11%).
 Medium and large farms, on the other hand, show a trend towards higher integration of livestock, especially dairy combined with goatery or sheep, with large farms particularly having 44% under crop + dairy and 22% each under the two more complex mixed systems.

 At the overall level, the most common farming system is crop-only (47%), followed by crop + dairy (30%), crop + dairy + goatery (11%), and crop + dairy + sheep (10%).
 This highlights that while crop cultivation forms the base of most farming systems, livestock—particularly dairy—is a significant component of integrated systems, especially on larger farms, corroborating trends noted in mixed farming literature (Jha et al., 2003; Singh & Ramakumar, 2021).